ytsaurus/ytsaurus/yt/docs/README.md

 {% include [Query Tracker](../_includes/user-guide/query-tracker.md) %}
 ```

 Now, open the [en/_includes/user-guide/query-tracker.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/_includes/user-guide/query-tracker.md) file.
-There you can find the link to the "YT Query Language" article:
+There, you can find the link to the "YT Query Language" article:

 ```
 Currently supported execution engines:
 + [YT QL](../../user-guide/dynamic-tables/dyn-query-language.md).
 ```

-The "YT QL" link refers to the [en/user-guide/dynamic-tables/dyn-query-language.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/dynamic-tables/dyn-query-language.md) article which in turn reuses content.
-Note that:
+Note the following:
-- The "YT QL" link is set relativelly to the `query-tracker.md` document located in the `_includes` folder.
+- The "YT QL" path link is set relativelly to the `query-tracker.md` document located in `_includes` folder (see the `../../` operands in a link path).
-- This link refers to the `dyn-query-language.md` document located in the original `en/user-guide/dynamic-tables/` folder, but not in the `en/_includes/user-guide/dynamic-tables/`.
+- If you open the [en/user-guide/dynamic-tables/dyn-query-language.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/dynamic-tables/dyn-query-language.md), you will see that this article reuses content as well.
+Though, the "YT QL" link refers to the original `dyn-query-language.md` file that located in `en/user-guide/dynamic-tables/` folder, but not in `en/_includes/user-guide/dynamic-tables/`.

 > If you encounter issues with cross-link usage, feel free to ask questions in YTsaurus [community chat](#need-help).